usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-2/Self-paced/KJ1_Performance Measurement Under Agile Delivery Contracts.md

 - Feedback loops to share performance insights with contractors, enabling continuous improvement

 By grounding incentive structures in thoughtful metrics, collaborative design, and disciplined administration, agencies can ensure that incentives serve their intended purpose: reinforcing behaviors that deliver real value to end users and support mission outcomes.

+**Alignment with Updated FAR Requirements**

+The updated FAR Parts 39 and 6 establish new requirements for performance measurement and incentive structures in IT acquisitions:

+**FAR Part 39 Metrics Requirements**:
+- Mandatory user outcome metrics for digital service contracts
+- Requirements for continuous performance monitoring aligned with DORA metrics
+- Integration of accessibility and user experience measurements into contract performance evaluation

+**FAR Part 6 Competition and Incentive Alignment**:
+- How performance incentives must be structured to maintain fair competition
+- Requirements for transparent metrics in competitive digital service procurements
+- Evaluation criteria that support both competition and agile delivery goals

 ---